 - App protection add-on license

-- Citrix Virtual Apps and Desktops 1912
+- A licence valid for Citrix Virtual App and Desktops 1912 or later

 Operating system platforms